dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-7.0.md

 Virtualization enhancements in .NET 7:

-* The `Virtualize` component supports using the document itself as the scroll root, as an alternative to having some other element with `overflow-y: scroll`.
+* The `Virtualize` component supports using the document itself as the scroll root, as an alternative to having some other element with `overflow-y: scroll` applied.
 * If the `Virtualize` component is placed inside an element that requires a specific child tag name, `SpacerElement` allows you to obtain or set the virtualization spacer tag name.

 For more information, see the following sections of the *Virtualization* article: